audreysuit/BAE305-SP25-Lab3/README.md

 | T3 (VCE)   | 0.016V              | 3.683V              |
 | T5 (VBE)   | 0.695V              | 0V                  |
 | T6         | 5.00V               | 0V                  |
+<p align="left"><em> Table 3.1: Test point measurements of Circuit 2 with an LED connected through a transistor.
+Both T2 and T3 voltage measurements increase when the switch is off, however, T5 and T6 decrease to zero.
+More current is moving across T1 and T2, but zero current is moving through T6 and T5 since the switch creates an open circuit through that part. </em></p>

 ### **Table 3.2: Component Voltage Drops**
 | Component | Voltage Across (Switch On) | Voltage Across (Switch Off) |